Who Is Eligible

 Q: What if my doctor says that I am at Maximum Medical Improvement and my compensation is terminated, what can I do?

 A: You can request and Independent Medical Exam from the Board.
-Either mark on your “Report of Claim Status/Independent Medical Exam” form that you would like an IME or contact our ombudsman division at 1-800-824-2667.
+Either check the boxes found uner the "Employee's Objection to Termination of TTD Benefits" section of the "Report of Temporary Total Disability (TTD) / Temporary Partial Disability (TPD) Termination" form that you would like an IME or contact our ombudsman division at (317) 233-3009.
 Your employer is responsible to reimburse the physician for one IME when your compensation is terminated.

 Q: What if I have problems after a settlement?

-A: If you settled with your employer by a Full and Final agreement then you are unable to open your claim unless you can prove that there was fraud involved in the settlement process.
+A: If you settled with your employer by a Section 15 full and final settlement, then you are unable to open your claim unless you can prove that there was fraud involved in the settlement process.
 If you completed an Agreement to Compensation or a compromise agreement you can re-open your claim for a change of condition within 2 years after the last day for which compensation was paid or one year if the change is to increase permanent partial impairment.

 This does not mean two years after you received your settlement check, it is two years after the last day that the settlement amount covers.
 For example, if you were off from January 15th, 2004 – February 15th, 2004, but you do not get the compensation for that time period until June 1st, 2004 the two years starts running on February 15th, 2004, the time period that you are being paid for.